lethain/staff-eng/src/markdown/guides/deciding-to-switch.md

 If your current team is very senior, it may be hard to justify your impact at the Staff engineer level because it’s being attributed to your peers.
 Your manager might have a limited budget that doesn’t have room for another Staff engineer.
 You might lack an internal sponsor.
 There simply might not be the need for an additional Staff engineer at your company.
 Any of these can mean that while you ought to be promoted, your current company won’t.

+Conversely, when you interview for new roles, you can keep interviewing until you find a company that’s able to grant the title.
+You can also deliberately choose to interview at earlier stage companies who are likely to value your experience more highly.
-Conversely, when you interview for new roles, you can simply keep interviewing until you find a company that’s able to grant the title.
-The interview process often brings an automatic sponsor with it -- the hiring manager -- whose incentives will never be more aligned with yours than in the interview process.
+The interview process also brings an automatic sponsor with it--the hiring manager--whose incentives will never be more aligned with yours than in the interview process.

 The technical interviews are an inconsistent and unreliable predictor of success, which is bad for the industry and bad for companies, but works in your favor if you’re set on attaining a Staff-plus role and are willing to conduct a broad search.
 Interviewing creates the opportunity to play “bias arbitrage,” finding a company that values your particular brand of bullshit disproportionately.
 That might be a company that values folks with conference speaking visibility, your experience designing APIs, or [your Ph.D. thesis on compilers](https://staffeng.com/stories/dmitry-petrashko).